 I have just come back from running a Mastermind accountability group, full of ambitious business directors.

-All of these impressive people were trying to be their best, yet all revealed a frustration at the ever-increasing complexity of things.
+All of these impressive people were trying to be their best, develop how to execute better, yet all revealed a frustration at the ever-increasing complexity of things.

 They were all clear about what they will do, and that is a good thing.